 SWCA conducted an intensive-level pedestrian survey of the 65.2-acre Cultural Resources Survey Area (Figure 4).
 Thirteen resources were recorded within the Survey Area (Table 4; Figure A-1): three previously recorded prehistoric archaeological sites (CA-SDI-19307, CA-SDI-20984, and CA-SDI-20166); three newly identified prehistoric archaeological sites (SUN-S-1004, SUN-S-1005, and SUN-S-1012); two newly identified historic built environment resources (SUN-BSO-1002 and SUN-BSO-1011); three newly identified prehistoric isolates (SUN-ISO-1006, SUN-ISO-1017, and SUN-ISO-1028); and two newly identified historic isolates (SUN-ISO-1001 and SUN-ISO-1016).
-Disturbances are generally limited to the areas adjacent to Bell Bluff Truck Trail and the former location of the Wilson Laydown Area, a temporary laydown yard for construction associated with the Suncrest Substation and currently the site of biological habitat restoration; the SVC location is located within the former laydown yard.
-Most of the Survey Area consists of slopes of varying steepness and is covered in dense vegetation, including brush, trees, and grasses.
-Ground visibility in the Survey Area is variable though generally very poor, ranging from less than 10 percent in undisturbed, highly vegetated areas to over 70 percent in disturbed areas that have been cleared of brush (Figures 6-9).
+Disturbances are generally limited to the areas adjacent to Bell Bluff Truck Trail and adjacent areas, as well as the former location of the Wilson Laydown Area, a temporary laydown yard for construction associated with the Suncrest Substation and currently the site of biological habitat restoration.
+The underground transmission line is located primarily within Bell Bluff Truck Trail, and; the SVC location is located within the former laydown yard.
+Most of the Survey Area consists of slopes of varying steepness and is covered in dense vegetation, including brush, trees, and grasses, Ground visibility in the Survey Area is variable though generally very poor, ranging from less than 10 percent in undisturbed, highly vegetated areas to over 70 percent in disturbed areas that have been cleared of brush (Figures 6-9).
 SWCA identified 31 acres within the Survey Area as areas with very poor ground visibility; none of these are within the Proposed Project Area (Figure 5).